KingOfState/TokenPickle/README.md

 git clone https://github.com/KingOfState/TokenPickle
 ```

-### 5. make sure Credentials.json file present in your storage folder not in Sd card. if not then just move credentials.json file into the sdcard.
+### 5. make sure Credentials.json file present in your storage not in any folder. if not then just move credentials.json file into the storage.
 Not in any folder.
 ### 6. you have to give storage permission to termux. for that use this command.

 ```